AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 ## Notifications

-GenStudio's in-product notifications update reviewers and content creators in real time of asset status changes and review comments.
+GenStudio's in-product notifications update approvers and content creators in real time of asset status changes and review comments.
 Notifications support speedy iteration through the multiple review, edit, and approval cycles.

-Actions taken by review participants trigger automatic in-product notifications and email notifications.
-When you start a review, designated reviewers receive both email and in-product notifications.
-You are kept in the loop with in-product notifications whenever a reviewer adds comments or approves.
+Actions taken by approval participants trigger automatic in-product notifications and email notifications.
+When you start an approval process, designated approvers receive both email and in-product notifications.
+You are kept in the loop with in-product notifications whenever an approver adds comments or approves.
 Notifications include links to the content draft.

-If you initiate a review, you will be notified of all approvals and review comments.
-However, approvers are notified of only comments that include them.
+If you initiate the review and approval process for content, you are notified of all approvals and review comments.
+However, approvers are notified of only comments that include them with an `@mention`.